Freedom of religion in Syria: Religious and ethnic landscape

 Syria's eighteen million population is a mosaic of ethnically, culturally, and religiously distinct communities.
 Ninety percent of the Syrians adhere to an Arab identity; another roughly nine percent is Kurdish, Armenian, Circassian, and Turkomans filling out the mix.
 It is estimated that Sunni Muslims make up seventy-four percent of Syria's overall population.
 As such, Sunnis provide the central symbolic and cultural orientation.
-Of these, a minority are of the Yazidi faith, reducing the core Sunni Arab majority to roughly two-thirds of the populace.
+Of these, a minority are of Kurdish descent, reducing the core Sunni Arab majority to roughly two-thirds of the populace.
 Approximately another sixteen percent of the population, while Arab in ethnicity, consists of a few Twelver Shi`a, and various offshoots of Shi'a Islam – Alawite, Druze, and Isma'ilis.
 The 'Alawis are by far the largest community in the category of non-Sunni Muslims.
 Their number is estimated at eleven percent of the overall population.
 Christians, of various Eastern Orthodox and Uniate traditions and the Latin Rite, along with a smattering of Protestants, make up ten percent of the population.
 Syria's Arab Jewish community has, to a great extent, disappeared as a result of emigration in the early 1990s.
 In 1993, it was reported that there were 3,655 individuals of the Jewish faith comprising 584 families distributed throughout the various Syrian governantes.